Non-degree Admission Process

 Applicants must have completed a Bachelor’s degree (undergraduate course work) in any field from a regionally accredited university.
 Applicants must have a cumulative undergraduate GPA of 3.0 or higher (includes all undergraduate work attempted at all institutions), or 3.25 for the last two years (60 semester hours) of undergraduate work.

 If you already have a completed master's degree from a regionally accredited university, then applicants must have a cumulative graduate GPA of 3.0 or higher (includes all graduate work attempted at all institutions).
+Undergraduate GPAs will not be considered if you have a completed master's degree; nor will probationary status be offered for those with a completed master's degree.

 Students will be required to complete a disclosure status (indicating whether or not a student’s criminal background status has changed) during the semester prior to enrollment in techniques, child and adolescent counseling, practicum, and internship.
 All students must register for their Comprehensive Examination while enrolled in practicum.
 The Exam will be given during the student’s internship semester.
 A passing score is required to advance to degree completion.
 Please review the Comprehensive Examination Policy or if there are further questions email the Department of Counselor Education at email@example.com for additional information.